Huseyin-Demirsoz/Ceng106Proj/README.md

 ### Common errors:
   1. Incorrectly set dataset.csv path: if the NLP functionality is not working set the .csv path of the dataset in Documentation.java to the absolute path of the dataset.
   2. Incorrectly set Native Library location.
+---
+NOT ASSOCIATED WITH OTHER PROJECTS NAMED OPENFILTER